 Conducting a significant amount of research and development is central to our business model.
 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development primarily due to the increased size and duration of late-stage clinical trials.
-Subject to the availability of requisite financing, we plan to increase our research and development expenses for ongoing clinical programs for the foreseeable future as we seek to continue multiple clinical trials for our product candidates, including to potentially advance INOpulse for PH-IPF, and seek to identify additional early-stage product candidates.
+Subject to the availability of requisite financing, we plan to increase our research and development expenses for ongoing clinical programs for the foreseeable future as we seek to continue multiple clinical trials for our product candidates, including continuing the Phase 3 PAH program for INOpulse, advancing INOpulse for PH-IPF, advancing INOpulse for PH-COPD, and seeking to identify additional early-stage product candidates.

 We track external research and development expenses and direct personnel expenses on a program-by-program basis.
-We use our employee and infrastructure resources, including regulatory, quality, clinical development and clinical operations, across our clinical development programs and have included these expenses in research and development infrastructure.
-Engineering activities related to INOpulse and the manufacture of cylinders related to INOpulse are included in INOpulse engineering.
+We use our employee and infrastructure resources, including regulatory, quality, clinical supply distribution, clinical development and clinical operations, across our clinical development programs and have included these expenses in research and development infrastructure.
+Engineering activities related to INOpulse and the manufacture of cartridges related to INOpulse are included in INOpulse engineering.